vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/1_Mantra_Yoga_And_Mantra_as_a_Karmic_Tool/05_Mantra_the_Divine_Word_and_Cosmic_Manifestation.md

 Para, which means ‘transcendent’, is the level of pure silence in which meaning is so full and complete that it cannot be broken down into limited words.
 It is the level of pure consciousness, the Divine Word of silence of ‘I am all’ and the great realizations of Vedanta.8 This is the transcendent level of speech which leads beyond any particular expression or utterance.
 It corresponds to the nirodha or merged condition of the mind, the state of samadhi in Yoga practice.

 The higher Self or Paramatman has its own natural language, which reverberates in silence.
-Its basic seed ideas are revealed in the great insights of Vedanta such as *Aham Brahmàsmi*, ‘I am the Divine Self’.
+Its basic seed ideas are revealed in the great insights of Vedanta such as *Aham Brahmāsmi*, ‘I am the Divine Self’.
 This speech of the Self is the highest or supreme stage of speech, Para Vak.
 It consists of such realizations, not mere thoughts but concretely felt understandings as “I am All”, “All is One”, “The Self is the Entire Universe,” or just the expression of the breath as “I”.
 Prana is the “I am I” as it projects the sense of individual life.
 Our sense of self is rooted in speech, which in turn is based on the Divine Word.

 ## Descent of the Sound Current